DETAILED ACTION

 It would have been obvious to one of ordinary skill in the art before the effective filing date of the claimed invention to have followed the surgical steps of Lynch to treat osteomyelitis including osteonecrosis, which is an oral injury, as in Bejarano-Bermudez as modified for the benefit of promoting healing of damaged tissue at the site of a wound (Lynch [0141]) and because the surgical steps of debridement and creating bleeding were known procedures at the time (Lynch [0006]).

-Bermudez-Bejarano as modified does not disclose that the surgery is a piezoelectric surgery which comprises administering ultrasonic vibrations with a frequency ranging from about 25 to 29 kHz which is translated and amplified onto inserts resulting in linear micro-vibrations.
-Briscoe teaches piezoelectric surgery done on bone such as jaws (see [0012], the piezoelectric device can be used in a surgery for treatment of jaws of a subject) comprising administering ultrasonic vibrations (see [0015] and see [0020], ultrasonic vibrations are used for the cutting of bone in dental surgery and implantation) with a frequency ranging from about 25 to 29 kHz (see [0020], a range of 20-30 kHz is taught to be used for cutting bone which is sufficiently specific as to teach the claimed range of 25-29 kHz as the ultrasonic vibrations of Briscoe and in the instant application are used for the same purpose and because Applicant has not indicated criticality of the claimed range, particularly where Applicant’s Specification refers to a range of about 25-29 kHz at [0012]) which is translated and amplified onto inserts (cutting insert of [0009]-[0011]) resulting in linear micro-vibrations (ultrasound frequency vibrations as in [0011]).
+Bermudez-Bejarano as modified does not disclose that the surgery is a piezoelectric surgery which consists essentially of administering ultrasonic vibrations with a frequency ranging from about 25 to 29 kHz which is translated and amplified onto inserts resulting in linear micro-vibrations.
+Briscoe teaches piezoelectric surgery done on bone such as jaws (see [0012], the piezoelectric device can be used in a surgery for treatment of jaws of a subject) consisting essentially of administering ultrasonic vibrations (see [0015] and see [0020], ultrasonic vibrations are used for the cutting of bone in dental surgery and implantation) with a frequency ranging from about 25 to 29 kHz (see [0020], a range of 20-30 kHz is taught to be used for cutting bone which is sufficiently specific as to teach the claimed range of 25-29 kHz as the ultrasonic vibrations of Briscoe and in the instant application are used for the same purpose and because Applicant has not indicated criticality of the claimed range, particularly where Applicant’s Specification refers to a range of about 25-29 kHz at [0012]) which is translated and amplified onto inserts (cutting insert of [0009]-[0011]) resulting in linear micro-vibrations (ultrasound frequency vibrations as in [0011]).

 It would have been obvious to one of ordinary skill in the art before the effective filing date of the claimed invention to have used the piezoelectric device of Briscoe for the surgery of Bermudez-Bejarano as modified since the limited range of ultrasonic frequencies used by the device of Briscoe prevents soft tissues from being damaged but is used for the cutting of bone in dental procedures (see Briscoe [0003], [0004], and [0026]).